mau-webb/mau-webb.github.io/resurser/da354b-ht24/6-webbapplikationer/lecture.md

 @route('/disqus')
 def disqus():
-	'''Returns the disqus page
+	"""Returns the disqus page

 	Returns:
 		template : disqus
-	'''
+	"""
 	return template("disqus", posts=get_disqus())

 @post('/disqus-post', method='POST')
 def save_post():
-	'''Register a new disqus post, and then redirects to the disqus route
+	"""Register a new disqus post, and then redirects to the disqus route

 	Notes:
 		- The disqus post is sent by a from (method = POST) with following keys